University & Careers

 Leading and Managing Careers Work in Schools (joint certificate of further professional study through the Department of Education at the University of Cambridge and Cambridge Occupational Analysts)

 Clare joined Caterham School in September 2000 as a part time careers adviser.
 In 2004 she qualified in careers work and she is currently a member of the professional body of careers providers, the Careers Development Institute.
-Eighteen years on she is now Head of Careers with a support role as Assistant Head of Sixth Form.
-In a previous life, Clare was involved in the classic car industry and latterly managing a busy City based recruitment agency.
-Outside of school she enjoys long walks in the country with her Dalmatian as well as sailing and cooking.
+24 years on she is now Head of Careers with a support role as Assistant Head of Sixth Form.
+Clare is a keen apiarist and also runs the popular Caterham School Bee club, alongside Dr Soltysiak.
+Enjoying both line dancing and Scottish dancing, Clare is also a qualified RYA Day Skipper and enjoys sailing whenever she can.

 Caterham Connected – professional and social network